Monday, January 4, 2021

 Hitler (right) and his Bavarian comrades in France (©SZ)

-Hitler, having renounced his Austrian citizenship in 1925 after he had served during the First World War as private first class and Meldegänger (reporting officer) in the German army in a Bavarian infantry regiment, ended up as a stateless person living in Germany.
+Hitler, having renounced his Austrian citizenship in 1925 after serving during the First World War as a private first class and Meldegänger (reporting officer) in the German army in a Bavarian infantry regiment, became a stateless person living in Germany.

-The new state servant was sworn in on February 26, 1932, receiving at the same time the "citizenship in the Free State of Braunschweig," which simultaneously made him a "citizen of the Reich" under state law.
+The new state servant was sworn in on February 26, 1932, and at the same time received "citizenship in the Free State of Braunschweig," thereby becoming a "citizen of the Reich" under state law.

-The "fascinating" story of Hitler's strive for German citizenship is well documented.
+The "fascinating" story of Hitler's struggle for German citizenship is well documented.

 No comments: